MaximePHAMTHANH/Python-Tools/README.md

 # csv-sql
-CSV - SQL Python tools
+Python tools

-Tools to generate SQL commands to create / modify databases rows
+-> Tools to generate SQL commands to create / modify databases rows -> Tools to scrap websites using a VPN